Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Efficient Matchings

-As we have seen in \cref{ex:stable-eff}, $\mu$ restricted to $\{ u_1^p,\dots,u_4^p$, $w_1^p$, $\dots,w_5^p\}$ is stable and efficient for any color pair $p$.
+As we have seen in \cref{ex:stable-eff}, $\mu$ restricted to $\{ u_1^p,\dots,u_4^p,w_1^p,\dots,w_5^p\}$ is stable and efficient for any color pair $p$.
 Also, none of them has any acceptable schools/students outside their corresponding gadget, so there can be no matching, where one of them strictly improves and the others weakly improve.
 All students~$f_t$, $t\in [\emm]$, receive their best choice, so they do not form a blocking pair with any school.
 It follows that they cannot strictly improve either.
-The students~$s_p$, $p\subseteq [h]$, cannot be involved in any blocking pair too, since every school $e_t$ that is better for~$s_p$ has capacity one and is saturated with a better student $f_t$.
-As $f_t$ has only one acceptable school $e_t$, it follows that $s_p$ could only strictly improve, if $f_t$ is thrown out of $e_t$, which would imply that he cannot weakly improve.
+The students~$s_p$, $p\subseteq [h]$, cannot be involved in any blocking pair too, since every school $e_t$ that is better for~$s_p$ has capacity one and is filled with a better student $f_t$.
+As $f_t$ has only one acceptable school $e_t$, it follows that $s_p$ could only strictly improve, if $f_t$ is dropped from $e_t$, which would imply that she cannot weakly improve.
 Finally, no student~$v_i\in V$ can be involved in any blocking pair since every school that $v_i$ prefers to~$\mu(v_i)$ has capacity one and is already assigned to its most preferred student.
-Similarly to the previous case, this only student has no other acceptable schools, hence a $v_i$ student could only strictly improve, if an $f_t$ student is dropped out from his school.
+Similarly to the previous case, this only student has no other acceptable schools, hence a $v_i$ student could only strictly improve, if an $f_t$ student is dropped out from her school.

 Therefore, we obtained that $\mu$ is stable, and a student could only strictly improve, if an another student obtains a worse position, hence it is also Pareto-efficient.